cemrich/multi/README.md

 To start the application run `node app` in your terminal and visit http://localhost.
 The application tries to bind to port 80 - so this command may require root permission on unix systems.

+For development run:

+- `grunt jsdoc` to generate documentation
+- `grunt requirejs` to build the client side library
-For development run `grunt jsdoc` to generate documentation and `grunt watch` to jshint all javascript files and run tests on file change.
+- `grunt test` to run jshit and unit tests
+- `grunt watch` to jshint files on change and build client side library when required

 ### Bundled libraries ###
 Multi comes with bundled libraries on client and server side: